Growth planning for owner-operated trades

 Write the plan

 A written, plain-English growth plan.
 Twelve to eighteen pages.
-Targets, bottlenecks, hires, equipment, pricing moves, and a ninety-day action list.
-You own it.
-No subscription, no login.
+Targets, bottlenecks, hires, equipment, pricing moves, and a 90-day action list with owners' initials next to each line.
+You get the Word file and the PDF.
+No subscription.
+No login.
+No dashboard.

 What you walk away with